A secondary education for girls in rural Ethiopia

 » Deliver community awareness-raising campaigns to challenge entrenched attitudes on education and equality.

-Communities participate with school improvement processes and unite with schools to tackle issues such as domestic roles, learning inequalities and HIV/AIDS; parental support.
+140 communities participate with school improvement processes and unite with schools to tackle issues such as domestic roles, learning inequalities and HIV/AIDS.

 Improve leadership for girls' learning at school, district, zone and regional level.